kbalk/booklist/README.md

 ## Limitations

-I wasn't able to determine the version of CARL.X that was in use for the library system used in my testing, but even so it appears the CARL.X is configurable for the types of filters and perhaps media types it will permit.
-Therefore this script may not work for any given CARL.X ILS, but it's a start.
+I wasn't able to determine the version of CARL.X used in my testing, but even so it appears that CARL.X is configurable for the types of filters and media it will permit.
+Therefore this script may not work for any given CARL.X ILS, but it can be used as a starting point for any needed modifications.